Mon – Sun: 24/7 Plumbing

 (03) 9122 8652

-Let’s face it; overflowing drains are problematic and can break down your entire water drainage system.
+Let’s face it: Overflowingdrains are problematic and can damage your entire water drainage system.
 But you can avoid this nuisance.

-Remember that overflowing drains are not treated immediately; they can cause further leakage, breakdown of pipes, and damage to electric lines.
-And if the water seeps into the ground or walls, you may need a lot of digging to fix them.
+Remember that overflowing drains should not be treated immediately; they can cause further leakage, breakdown of pipes, and damage to electric lines.
+If the water seeps into the ground or walls, you may need to do a lot of digging to fix them.

 Let us tell you that even small reinforcements in the kitchens and bathrooms can go a long way in preventing severe drainage issues.
 Plus, you will save a lot of money in the process.